It is a disorder characterized by an abnormally low number of healthy red blood cells in the blood.

 Many women have anemia, in general, because their diets do not provide enough nutrients to replace monthly menstrual bleeding.

-Gastrointestinal bleeding is another common cause of blood loss; These bleeds can be caused by conditions such as ulcerative colitis, diverticulitis, and colon cancer.
+Gastrointestinal bleeding is another common cause of blood loss; These bleeds can be caused by ulcerative colitis, diverticulitis, and colon cancer.

 Certain medications such as acetylsalicylic acid and non-steroidal anti-inflammatory drugs can also cause gastrointestinal bleeding.